eth-cscs/alps-uenv/docs/pkg-application-tutorial.md

 ### Environments

-The environment definitions include the specs that we want to provide to end users, and the selected `cuda` and `python` versions where application.
+The environment definitions include the specs that we want to provide to end users, and the relevant `cuda` and `python` versions depending on each application.

 === "`mc`"